Adult Nursing PGDip

 Students will graduate from the programme as adult nurses, with the necessary knowledge, skills, competence and values required to meet required Statutory requirements for registration.

-Note: As this is a funded programme by the Workforce, Education and Development Service (WEDS) international students will not be able to apply for this programme of study.
+Note: As this is a funded programme by the Higher Education Institute of Wales (HEIW) international students will not be able to apply for this programme of study.

 Course content is for guidance purposes only and may be subject to change.